GPU Resources

 • GPU instances can be assigned to multiple projects at the same time.

-• GPU Instance Management defines the pool of available resources per project; it does not reflect the real-time status of Pods currently in use.
-If a GPU instance with running Pods is reassigned to another project, the Pods will not restart because the assigned project information has changed.
+• The GPU instance management features are for assigning preliminary resources available for each project; it does not reflect the real-time status of pods currently in use.
+If you assign a GPU instance with pods in use to another project, the pods do not restart because the assigned project information has changed.